-rogen and oxygen (B) Schematic of physical PEM fuel cell system Figure 1.
+(A) The reaction of hydrogen and oxygen(B) Schematic of physical PEM fuel cell systemFigure 1.
 The basic chemical reaction of PEM fuel cell.

-There are several methods to assess the mass transport properties of the membrane as presented by several researchers [5, 9-13].
+In the electrochemical techniques for PEMFCs, it is important to discuss mass transport and proton exchange proton conductivity.
+There are several methods to assess the mass transport properties of the membrane as presented by several researchers [5], [9-13].
 It would be useful in this paper to discuss these methods briefly.
 These techniques include the volumetric method, gas chromatography techniques, time-large approaches, and electrochemical monitoring methods.
-The volumetric techniques determine the permeability coefficient of H2 and O2 in Nafion membrane as presented by Kocha et al. [8], where high pressure is applied to one side of Nafion membrane, and from another side of the membrane, the permeating flux of gas is estimated.
+The volumetric techniques determine the permeability coefficient of H2 and O2 in Nafion membrane as presented by [8], where high pressure is applied to one side of Nafion membrane, and from another side of the membrane, the permeating flux of gas is estimated.
 But in the time-large approaches, the time to fill up fixed downstream volumes is estimated while the concentration change is measured in gas chromatography techniques.
-The Membrane Electrode Assemblies (MEA) are assembled and on the one side, are exposed to an acid solution while on another side, the reactive gas is supplied and estimated over time to determine the diffusion factor
+The Membrane Electrode Assemblies (MEA) is assembled and on the one side, is exposed to an acid solution while on another side, the reactive gas is supplied and estimated overtime to determine the diffusion factor and solubility coefficient of the membrane.

-This paper provides a comprehensive review and critical evaluation of various approaches and techniques related to mass transport properties in PEMFCs.
+This paper provides a comprehensive review and critical evaluation of various approaches and techniques related to mass transport properties in Proton-Exchange Membrane Fuel Cells (PEMFCs).
 Additionally, it outlines the methodological framework for experimental investigations.
 The paper is systematically structured into several sections to ensure a logical progression of concepts and findings.

-Initially, the study presents state-of-the-art advancements in membrane materials, emphasizing their suitability for intermediate-temperature PEMFC (IT-PEMFC) applications.
+Initially, the study presents the state-of-the-art advancements in membrane materials, emphasizing their suitability for intermediate-temperature PEMFC (IT-PEMFC) applications.
 This is followed by an extensive review of related research and theoretical background, providing essential context for the study.
-Subsequently, the paper delves into the methodology and modelling strategies employed in the development and optimization of IT-PEMFCs, detailing key parameters influencing performance.
+Subsequently, the paper delves into the methodology and modeling strategies employed in the development and optimization of IT-PEMFCs, detailing key parameters influencing performance.
 The discussion further extends to the evaluation of experimental results and the insights derived from ongoing research efforts.
 Before concluding, the paper outlines key recommendations and unresolved challenges, highlighting future research directions to advance the efficiency, durability, and commercial viability of IT-PEMFCs.

-2. State of the Art of Material to Allow PEMFCs to Operate at Intermediate Temperature external humidification complex system that will increase the weight and complexity of PEMFCs.
-These disadvantages can be overcome by adapting the self-humidifying membrane that helps Pt-Cs2.5 catalysts in the membrane to combine the permeable H2 and O2 to produce water and humidify the membrane [14].
-It helps hygroscopic metal oxides [S1O2 or T1O2] to absorb H2O and accordingly enhance proton conductivity [14-16], and lastly, it helps to increase the proton conductivity of membrane under dry operation conditions such as Zirconium phosphate [17,18].
+2. State of the Art of Material to Allow PEMFCs to Operate at Intermediate Temperature

+In the section above we discuss mass transport.
+In this section, we will present some previous works and then proton conductivity will be discussed.
+The conventional Nafion membrane is required an external humidification complex system that will increase the weight and complexity of PEMFCs.
+These disadvantages can be overcome by adapting the self-humidifying membrane that helps Pt-Cs2.5 catalysts in the membrane to combine the permeable H2 and O2 to produce water and humidifying the membrane [14] .
+It helps hygroscopic metal oxides [S1O2 or T1O2] to absorb H2O and accordingly enhance proton to conductivity [14-16], and lastly, it helps to increase the proton conductivity of membrane under dry operation condition such as Zirconium phosphate [17,18].